viamrobotics/docs/docs/components/movement-sensor/_index.md

 ### GetPosition

-Report the current GeoPoint (latitude, longitude) and altitude (in meters).
+Report the current GeoPoint (latitude, longitude) and altitude (in meters above sea level).

 Supported by GPS models.